anagomesdesign/personal-page/README.md

 - If you're new to Git and GitHub or want to refesh your memory, I suggest checking this [YouTube playlist](https://www.youtube.com/playlist?list=PL4cUxeGkcC9goXbgTDQ0n_4TBzOO0ocPR) to learn more about it.

 - If you need to run `sudo` for npm, I suggest installing NVM (Node Version Manager) to install Node and avoid permission issues.
   - To install on MacOS, Check [this](https://youtu.be/S8ovFOnB4Sg?si=uF0bz7uKBtXqBryY) YouTube video.
   - To install on Linux or Windows WSL, Check [this](https://youtu.be/z6Tta9ZbbGg?si=RIkxKV5LJOmz_NNg) YouTube video.
   - To install on Windows, Check [this](https://youtu.be/5LxEQivuo0M?si=TdnrbNpuQZK0oS9E) YouTube video.

+- NVM is used to install and use different Node versions at the same time.
+After installing a version with NVM, the NPM commands won't require `sudo`.
+    - For examples on how to use NVM, check [this link](https://github.com/nvm-sh/nvm?tab=readme-ov-file#usage).